mlensment/useless.js/readme.md

 }
 ```

 This gets interesting.
 We made two new actions.
 One for creating the task and other for showing it.
-Can you see draw the lines already with Rails?
+Can you see how we draw the lines already with Rails?

-Model.post(...) posts form to API and then redirects application to http://localhost:3000/tasks/1.
+`Model.post(...)` posts form to API and then redirects application to `http://localhost:3000/tasks/1`.

-Model.get(...) gets data from API and then renders show.html
+`Model.get(...)` gets data from API and then renders show.html

 Remeber this line we added to blank.html? `<form method="post" action="#/tasks">`
 We will now fashion a new route out of this.